xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- bug/enh(gil) Modify the presets so that user has full control over group creation and deletion.
+Remove Add to Favorites button.
+                    Fix dragging effects causing deletions.
 4.1.7  Jun 19, 2015
     -- bug(gil)   Fix crash when deleting the last timing mark on a timing row.
     -- bug(gil)   Add exclusive index to layers so that Undo will work on strands and nodes as well as normal layers.